-Another common obstacle is that customers may confuse a backup to an archive.
-Customers who must comply with various regulations will subscribe to an archiving service such as Barracuda Cloud Archiving.
+Another common obstacle is that customers may confuse a backup with an archive.
+Customers who must comply with various regulations will often subscribe to an archiving service.
 They often think that since there is an archive, they no longer need a backup.
 The archive and the backup serve very different purposes.

 The backup contains all previously backed data and can quickly and easily restore back into the Office 365 tenant.
-An archive may only contain a portion of data that are required for preservation in order to meet regulatory requirements.
-In addition, you cannot easily restore data back to Office 365 but instead can only search and export data to a personal folder file.
+An archive may only contain a portion of data that is required for preservation to meet regulatory requirements.
+In addition, you cannot easily restore data to Office 365 but instead can only search and export data to a personal folder file.

 Making the pitch